named-data/NFD/docs/manpages/nfdc-strategy.rst

     A name that identifies the forwarding strategy.
     Consult NFD Developer's Guide for a complete list of all implemented strategies.

+    For the ASF, BestRoute, and Multicast strategies, the following options may be supplied to configure exponential retransmission suppression by appending them after the strategy name and version number.

+    **retx-suppression-initial**
+        Starting duration of the suppression interval within which any retransmitted Interests are considered for suppression.
+The default value is 10 ms.

+        Format: ``retx-suppression-initial~<milliseconds>``

+    **retx-suppression-max**
+        Maximum duration of the suppression interval.
+Must not be smaller than **retx-suppression-initial**.
+The default value is 250 ms.

+        Format: ``retx-suppression-max~<milliseconds>``

+    **retx-suppression-multiplier**
+        The suppression interval is increased by this multiplier.
+The default value is 2.

+        Format: ``retx-suppression-multiplier~<float>``

+    See :manpage:`nfd-asf-strategy(7)` for details on additional parameters for ASF strategy.

 EXIT CODES
 ----------
 0: Success